broadinstitute/gatk/scripts/variantstore/beta_docs/run-your-own-samples.md

 1. **Save** the workflow configuration.
 1. **Run** the workflow.

+### Adding additional data to the BigQuery dataset
+The workflow imports gVCFs to the BigQuery dataset.
+The example gVCFs for the workspace are listed as a set in the workspace sample_set table.
+Multiple sample sets may be added to the same BigQuery dataset to appear in the same callset, but the workflow only runs on one sample set at a time.

+If you run the workflow with the example data pre-loaded into the workspace, and then load additional data into that same dataset, the example data will be in your callset.
+Be sure to make a new dataset for your own data if you run the example data (unless you want the example data in there too–the more the merrier!).

 ### Important configuration notes

 By default, the workflow is set up to write outputs to the workspace Google bucket.
 If you want to write the outputs to a different cloud storage location, you can specify the cloud path in the `extract_output_gcs_dir` optional input in the workflow configuration.